BKWLD/upchuck/README.md

-# Elqouent Uplaods
+# Upchuck

-Treat file uploads like simple text inputs.
+A simple, automatic handler of file uploads using Flysystem for Laravel's Eloquent models.